 Why Is It Important To Stay On Top Of Lectins?

-Lectins are often referred to as anti-nutrients because they don’t provide value and can inhibit the processing of other nutrients and food compounds.
+It's important to stay on top of lectins because they are anti-nutrients that don't provide value.
+They can also inhibit the processing of other nutrients and food compounds.

 According to the Harvard School of Public Health, the problem comes from lectins binding to carbohydrates .